johnstuby7/laravel-firebase-course/Instructions.md

 - Test out that it is working properly by using postman route: http://127.0.0.1:8000/api/login with the user we created before, it should return all the data

+## Real time database setup and config:
+- navigate to firebase
+- click on build/realtime database
+- select closest option (US)
+- select test mode
+- Create a config file for the database
+- create a controller for the realtime Database
 -

 ## Resources: